tuladhar/devops-on-mac/README.md

-# If I Got a New Mac 🍏, Here's What I'd Install First as a DevOps Engineer 🧑‍💻
+# 🍏 If I Got a New Mac, Here's What I'd Install First as a DevOps Engineer 🧑‍💻

 ## ✅ Accepting Contribution for Hacktoberfest 2024! ✨